ccutrer/waterfurnace_aurora/README.md

 Several properties such as set point and current mode can also be written back to the ABC via MQTT.

+You can also host the web AID tool directly from the MQTT bridge by giving it a port to listen on:
+`APP_ENV=production aurora_mqtt_bridge /dev/ttyUSB0 mqtt://localhost/ --web-aid-tool=4567`

+The APP_ENV is necessary if you want it to accept connections from other devices on the network.
+See also [Web AID Tool](#web_aid_tool) for more details.
+If you're using systemd, you should add a `Environment=APP_ENV=production` line instead to the .service file.

 ### ModBus Pass Through

 The MQTT bridge has pass through support for direct querying and writing of the